Introduction

 DOC’s approach to managing risks to recreational users of public conservation lands and waters.

-DOC’s approach to visitor risk
+Our approach to visitor risk and safety management

 We manage visitor safety in accordance with legislation, statutory plans, policies and management procedures.